-Poetry publishing is an odd business at the best of times.
+Poetry publishing is, at the best of times, an odd business.
 But yesterday’s unusual exchange with a customer was of the kind that makes the more difficult parts worthwhile.

 In the late morning I received a call from what looked like a local number.
 A reader was looking for a book from the Dedalus backlist.
 She had, she explained, already been in touch with a major book chain in the city who told her they’d be happy to order it for her but it might take a while.

 (For reasons that make little sense to anyone outside of the book trade – and to few inside – some larger bookshop chains manage orders through UK HQs which means that, though Dedalus Towers (ahem) could despatch a copy in the post and have it anywhere in the city, or the country, overnight, we’d first have to wait for an official order (from HQ) to be sent to our distributor, who would then have to order the book from us in turn.
 Sometimes it’s hard to credit how complicated the world has become.